Vision-Based Mobile App GUI Testing: A Survey: Automated GUI Testing

 Initially, the main purpose of \rr is for the same app on the same platform, for regression testing.
 This category always focuses on similar external environments, ignoring the mobile app fragmentation problem.
 Such approaches are studied to reduce the number of recorded events, replay error reports using image processing techniques, and combine GUI exploration with record \& replay technologies.
 With the development of mobile devices and platforms, the fragmentation problem \cite{wei2016taming} requires \rr techniques to conduct cross-device or even cross-platform migration (\tabref{tab:rr}).
 Cross-device approaches focus on different types of devices (such as smartphones, tablets, desktop computers), different brands of devices (like Huawei, Samsung, Xiaomi), or different versions of operating system devices (like Android 7, Android 9, Android 10) within the same operating system environment.
 These approaches allow app developers to create scripts on different devices of the same operating system and replay them on those devices to ensure the proper functionality of the apps on various devices.
 Cross-platform approaches encompass technologies that enable record \& replay across different operating system platforms, such as Android and iOS, Android and Web, \etc This means that this technology allows the creation of test scripts on different operating systems and their replay on various platforms to validate the consistency and compatibility of the apps across different platforms.
 Then, with the emergence of a large number of mobile apps, people hope to migrate tests to different apps but with similar functionalities.
 Cross-app approaches indicate technologies that enable record \& replay between different apps.
 It can be based on similar scenarios within different apps.
 This means that this technology can capture and simulate user interactions across different apps, often used to validate common scenario-based tests across various apps.

 Early on, mobile app GUI testing primarily relies on manual testing, but some basic record \& replay tools begin to emerge for capturing and replaying user interactions on mobile apps.
-These tools typically focus on simulating basic user actions like clicking, swiping, and inputting to validate the app core functionality. jRapture \cite{steven2000jrapture} captures interactions between Java programs and systems, including GUI, file, and console input, ensuring that during replay, each thread sees the exact same input sequence captured during the record.
-El Ariss \etal \cite{el2010systematic} propose a new record \& replay strategy, divided into three phases: the first phase for normative checks of GUI components to catch surface defects early in testing without affecting subsequent record \& replay, the second phase for functional testing using record \& replay technology, and the third phase for regression testing using record \& replay technology.
+These tools typically focus on simulating basic user actions like clicking, swiping, and inputting to validate the app core functionality. jRapture \cite{steven2000jrapture} captures interactions between Java programs and systems, ensuring that during replay, each thread sees the exact same input sequence captured during the record.
 Early technologies have limitations and are mostly suitable for validating basic app functionality.
 Automated testing frameworks provide more robust capabilities, allowing testers to script complex automation test scenarios.
 Record \& replay functionality gradually integrates deeply with some automated testing frameworks, enabling app developers to achieve advanced testing scenarios and custom operations through scripts.
-The Regalo framework \cite{matos2014record} addresses the record overhead introduced by GUI events in fault-replication record \& replay tools.
-It allows app developers to specify what is relevant for the record, striking a balance between cost and replication determinism.